Middle East crisis: What is MSF doing and how can you help?

 Doctors Without Borders/Médecins Sans Frontières (MSF) is alarmed by the dramatic escalation in conflict across the Middle East region, following strikes by US and Israeli forces in Iran and Iran’s subsequent retaliatory actions in several countries.

-Across the region, the escalation in violence has brought fear to the lives of millions of people, including in Lebanon, Iran and the Gulf countries.
+Lebanon and Iran are among the most-affected countries, with civilians bearing the brunt of the war’s devastating impact.
 Bombing continues across multiple cities and villages, often hitting densely populated areas, and casualties are mounting.
 Millions of people have been forced to flee, many of whom have been displaced multiple times.

 MSF calls for the protection of civilians, hospitals, health facilities and other essential infrastructure.